jmgjmg/ArduRadio/readme.md

 ===============================================
 This project allows to play Internet Radio using Arduino.
 The project uses NFC tags (Type 2 -Mifare Ultralight) to switch stations.

-A more detailed description of the project can be found in http://www.slideshare.net/JavierMontaner/arduradio
+A more detailed description of the project can be found in http://www.slideshare.net/JavierMontaner/arduradio You can also check the images folder in this github project for some pictures

 For further info you can contact the author Javier Montaner (twitter: https://twitter.com/tumaku_)